-Check out HEE's e-Learning for Healthcare 'Social Prescribing - Learning for Link Workers' programme available here.
+Check out NHS England's e-Learning for Healthcare 'Social Prescribing - Learning for Link Workers' programme available here.
 This e-learning resource has been developed for social prescribing link workers and includes the core elements and skills required to do the job and deliver social prescribing as part of a PCN multi-disciplinary team.

 The NW social prescribing networks